Islanders' David Rittich: Starting Saturday

 • 1 min read

-Rittich will be between the home pipes versus the Rangers on Saturday, according to Stefen Rosner of NHL.com.
+Rittich will be between the home pipes versus Toronto on Saturday, Stefen Rosner of NHL.com reports.

-The Islanders placed Ilya Sorokin (lower body) on injured reserve and recalled Marcus Hogberg for Saturday's tilt.
-Rittich has been terrific as the Islanders' backup goaltender this season, posting an 8-3-2 record with a 2.42 GAA and a .913 save percentage.
-The Rangers are generating 2.62 goals per game, 28th in the NHL this season.
+Rittich will make his seventh straight start, but will have Ilya Sorokin (lower body) as his backup for the first time since Sorokin was injured Dec.
+20. Rittich is 10-5-2 with a pair of shutouts, a 2.46 GAA and a .909 save percentage in 17 outings this season.
+The Maple Leafs are tied for fourth in NHL scoring, generating 3.35 goals per game.

 More News